GaltMidas/galtmidas/README.md

 ### Thanks for stopping by 👋
-- 🔭 I’m currently working on Polkadot and Elixir
+- 🔭 I’m currently working on Virtual Reality in the music industry.
 - ⚡ Fun fact: I once threw out the first pitch at a Detroit Tiger game
-- 👯 I’m looking to collaborate on EOSIO, Parachains, Parathreads, bridges
+- 👯 I’m looking to collaborate on Elixir and React, Eth, Polkadot Parathreads, bridges
 - 🤔 I’m looking for help with finding Elixir people to work with.
 I can pay.
 Hit me up.
 <!--
 **GaltMidas/galtmidas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.